Controlling Chemical Substances

 The Kubota Group has established its Medium-Term Environmental Conservation Targets and is working on the reduction of VOC emissions from its business sites.
 The Group has been promoting the risk management of chemical substances handled at production sites and the reduction of VOC-containing materials, such as paint and thinner.

-We will continue to promote the reduction of VOC emissions by introducing exhaust treatment equipment that is conscious of compliance with laws and the reduction of burden on neighborhoods, in addition to the efforts to stop the use of VOC-containing paint and thinner or replace them with substitutes.
+We will continue to promote the reduction of VOC emissions by introducing exhaust treatment equipment that is conscious of compliance with laws and the reduction of impacts on neighborhoods, in addition to the efforts to stop the use of VOC-containing paint and thinner or replace them with substitutes.

 Control of Ozone-depleting Substances

 The Kubota Group prohibits specified CFCs, which are ozone-depleting substances, from being contained in products or added*1 in manufacturing processes of products.
-In Japan, replacement of materials containing dichloropentafluoropropane with substitute materials was completed during RY2016, and no ozone-depleting substances subject to notification under the PRTR Law*2 are handled at present.
+In Japan, replacement of materials containing dichloropentafluoropropane with substitute materials was completed during RY2016, and no ozone-depleting substances subject to notification under the PRTR Law*2 are handled and released at present.

 - For HCFC, intentional adding in products as refrigerant or heat insulator is prohibited.